dmitrybublik/aurelia-validation/README.md

 }

 ```
->Note: your function can add custom validation rules by calling *this.passes(customValidationRule)* or any other validation function.
+>Note: Your function can add custom validation rules by calling *this.passes(customValidationRule)* or any other validation function.
 Provide a specific error message by calling *withMessage(validationMessage)*.
 Your function should always end with **return this;** to enable the fluent API.

 Then, when you're setting up validation, you can use your new method:
 ``` javascript